pycommute.loperator

 bit_range(self: pycommute.loperator.HilbertSpace, es: pycommute.loperator.ElementarySpace) tuple[int, int]

-Bit range spanned by a given elementary space.
+Bit range (lowest bit, highest bit) spanned by a given elementary space in the direct product.

 Parameters: